 Arrange chicken on a large sheet of waxed paper.
 Season both sides with salt and pepper.
 Lightly coat chicken all over with flour and set aside.

-Melt remaining 1 tablespoon butter or oil in same skillet.
+Melt remaining 1 tablespoon butter in same skillet.
 Add mushrooms and cook until edges begin to brown, 3 to 5 minutes.
 Add carrots, onions, garlic and salt and cook until vegetables just begin to soften.
 Transfer vegetables and broth to crock pot.
 Arrange chicken on top.
 Sprinkle bacon over chicken.
 Add wine and thyme sprigs.
 Cover and cook on low for 6 to 7 hours.
 Season with salt and pepper, then serve.